Rokas97/Data-analysis-projects/SeoulBikeRent/SeoulBikeRent.md

 ## Exploratory analysis

-Reading a file as a data.table and checking its structure and summary
+Reading a file as a data frame and checking its structure and summary

 ``` r
 seoul_bike <- read.csv("raw_seoul_bike_sharing.csv")